CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/1. Introduction to Operating Systems and Virtualisation/Chapter 1: Overview of Operating Systems.md

 1. Convenience
   - An operating system as a user/computer interface.
   - To make the computer convenient to use
+  - Program Development
+    - Editors and Debuggers to assist program development
   - Program Execution
     - OS handles the execution of program and process, and scheduling of resources
   - Access to I/O devices